BirthdayResearch/jellyfishsdk/website/docs/jellyfish/api/account.md

 ## utxosToAccount

-Creates and submits to a connect node; a transfer transaction from the wallet UTXOs to a specified account.
+Creates and submits to a connect node and transfer transaction from the wallet UTXOs to a specified account.
 Optionally, specific UTXOs to spend to create that transaction.

 ```ts title="client.account.utxosToAccount()"